 Adopting Trump’s propaganda framing about “a waste of time” meeting with allegedly “no information received” from Russia misses perhaps the most critical consequence of the entire meeting–the information passed from the Trump campaign to Russia.
 This may in fact be the more serious and tragically consequential result: giving a bright green light signal to Putin to launch his massive operation to swing the 2016 election for Trump, an operation still sitting on the sidelines until that point.

 We’ve long known that Trump is sympathetic to Putin and Russia.
 We need only look at the RNC platform change on Ukraine in Russia’s favor to see that he was willing put his sympathies into US foreign policy.
-Now it seems the Trump campaign made it clear on or about June 9, 2016 that it was willing to give Putin something major in return for Russia’s “help”– repeal of the Magnitsky Act.
+Now it seems the Trump campaign made it clear on or about June 9, 2016 that they were willing to give Putin something truly major in return for Russia’s “help”– repeal of the Magnitsky Act.

-Trump’s continued insistence on an accommodating “friends with Russia” stance — in defiance of every top US intelligence official’s repeated alarming assessments of the grave threat posed by Putin — further evidences the seriousness of the June 9 “signal” sent to Russia by the Trump campaign.
+Trump’s continued insistence on an accommodating “let’s be friends with Russia” stance — in defiance of every top US intelligence official’s repeated alarming assessments of the grave threat posed to our democracy by Putin — further evidences the seriousness of the June 9 “signal” sent to Russia by the Trump campaign.

 Trump, his lawyers and surrogates have been flooding the media to advance just this narrative–“no information was received”– desperately trying to frame the stunning revelation that this meeting even took place as a wholly insignificant and inconsequential event.
 They do this by narrowly focusing on information the Russians pitched they would bring to the campaign.

 However, we may very likely learn that the June meeting’s true significance lies not in the information coming IN to the Trump campaign, but in the information going OUT from the Trump campaign to Putin.
 Whatever the Trump team may have gotten out of that meeting may pale in significance to what Putin gleaned, and what actions he ordered as a result.
 In other words, the significance of the meeting is not whether Veselnitskaya brought or didn’t bring information to Trump.
 It’s what she brought back to Putin that is consequential.

-The NPR piece, unfortunately, misses the whole boat.
-And, in so doing, I believe, has led its readers into Trump’s world of spin and propaganda, characterizing this meeting from the Trump’s defense attorney’s narrative framing.
+The NPR piece, unfortunately, misses the boat entirely.
+And, in so doing, I believe, has misled its readers into Trump’s world of spin and propaganda, characterizing this meeting from the Trump defense attorney’s narrative framing.
 Perhaps NPR was taken in too.
-But had NPR thought to approach the meeting as a two-way street, which certainly all meetings are, then it would not have fallen into the trap of needlessly regurgitating propaganda.
+Had NPR thought to approach the meeting as a two-way street, which certainly all meetings are, then it would not have fallen into the trap of needlessly regurgitating propaganda.
 And the public would have been better informed and served.

 We need only look at what happened after that critical week in June 2016 to see that that Trump-Russia meeting may have changed the course of history.
 Adopting Trump’s propaganda framing limits our ability to piece together key elements in the timeline, obscuring the larger story about the attack on our election by Russia that the Trump campaign encouraged at best, and collaborated with, at worst.

 Russia Was Listening